zauberzeug/field_friend/README.md

 The following instructions will only work if you have a real "Zauberzeug Field Friend" at your disposal.
 Contact [sales@zauberzeug.com](mailto:sales@zauberzeug.com) if you are interested in a non-profit purchase of this development hardware.

+#### Setup

-1. make sure you can login via ssh without providing a password (via `ssh-copy-id` command)
+1. ensure you can login via ssh without providing a password (via `ssh-copy-id` command)
+2. ensure you have [LiveSync](https://github.com/zauberzeug/livesync) installed with `python3 -m pip install livesync`
+3. ensure the latest version of the docker image is installed on the Field Friend by syncing the code as described below and then running `./docker.sh uppull`
+4. Optional: ensure the correct docker containers are loaded on startup by running `./docker.sh stopall && ./docker.sh uppull && ./docker.sh install`
+5. Optional: update the [Lizard](https://lizard.dev) microcontroller firmware on your Robot Brain by accessing the Field Friend web interface and navigating to the "Developer" options

+#### Deploy and Change Code

-2. go to your local `field_friend` folder and start the LiveSync script: <br>
+1. go to your local `field_friend` folder and start the [LiveSync](https://github.com/zauberzeug/livesync) script: <br>
    `./sync.py <ssh-host-name-of-field-friend>`
-3. this will deploy your local code to the Field Friend
+2. this will deploy your local code to the Field Friend
-4. as long as [LiveSync](https://github.com/zauberzeug/livesync) is active, all code change are automatically pushed to the machine
+3. as long as [LiveSync](https://github.com/zauberzeug/livesync) is active, all code change are automatically pushed to the machine
-5. the new code will automatically trigger a reload on the Field Friend
+4. any code changes will automatically trigger a reload on the Field Friend

 ### Update RoSys and NiceGUI